 All registration forms for new students are on this page under Admissions and Enrollments.

-Please print the 4 pages so you can fill them out.
+Please print all pages so you can fill them out.
 In addition, we need

 A Current Utility Bill in parents name with address

 Registration hours are Mon-Thurs from 8 to noon

 See home page for non school day hours